libellux/Libellux-Up-and-Running/docs/ossec/README.md

 echo "`date` $0 $1 $2 $3 $4 $5 $6 $7 $8" >> ${PWD}/../logs/active-responses.log
 ```

-Save the file and reload OSSEC and we should start retrieve alerts to our defined channel.
+Save the file and reload OSSEC and we should now start receive alerts to our defined channel.

 ```
 server@ubuntu:~$ sudo /var/ossec/bin/ossec-control reload